epfl-lara/cs550/README.md

 - Professor: [Viktor Kunčak](https://people.epfl.ch/viktor.kuncak)
 - Teaching Assistant: [Simon Guilloud](https://people.epfl.ch/simon.guilloud)

+### Early Task

+The projects will consist in 4 small labs and one larger project.
+Students should form groups of 2 to 3 by October 1st and send their group to [Simon Guilloud](https://people.epfl.ch/simon.guilloud)

 ### Grading

 - 40% Four labs to be done in groups, each group working independently on same projects